Primary Effects: Direct brain damage that a person is born with. The student cannot control these neurodevelopmental behavioural characteristics.

 Secondary Adverse Effects: Characteristics that emerge as a result of not addressing the primary characteristics effectively.
 They are caused by a poor fit between expectations and the environment.

-Tertiary: Characteristics that develop as a result of not addressing the secondary characteristics (e.g., difficulty with the family, the community, school and legal system because the student has had so much trouble with school).
+Tertiary Adverse Effects: Characteristics that develop as a result of not addressing the secondary characteristics above (e.g., difficulty with the family, the community, school and legal system because the student has had so much trouble with school).
 These effects tend to be complex, costly and challenging to manage.

 Think can’t not won’t and brain-damaged not bad.
-Don’t be misled into thinking these behaviours are wilful because:
+Don’t be misled into thinking these behaviours are willful because: